cerc-io/mobymask-watcher/local-demo.md

 * Clone the [MobyMask](https://github.com/vulcanize/MobyMask) repo.

-* Checkout to the branch with changes for using this watcher:
+* Checkout to the branch with changes for deploying the MobyMask contract and making transactions:

   ```bash
   # In MobyMask repo.
   git checkout use-laconic-watcher-as-hosted-index
   ```

-* Run yarn to install the packages
+* Run yarn to install the packages:

   ```bash
   yarn